Ikigai: Alchemy and Lifestyle Medicine for Chronic Pain Management

 This presentation will highlight data from Lifestyle type interventions in pain management.
 Modalities and approaches will include WFPB nutrition, mindfulness, cognitive-behavioral therapy, exercise, education, tobacco cessation and the power of purpose.
 We will briefly present Eskenazi Health’s Integrative Pain Program data to highlight one program’s success.
 Real individual triumphs will punctuate the presentation.
 At the conclusion of the presentation, participants will see that this paradigm ameliorates suffering, enhances function and facilitates patients’ return to rewarding and anodyne lives; it effectively repatriates those who had been exiled by their pain and sometimes pain treatments.
 This comes with a hard won understanding that pain can be a part of someone but need not define the entirety of one’s being.

-- Understand data demonstrating negative outcomes associated with opioid use and conventional care
+- Identify negative outcomes associated with opioid use and conventional care.

-- Learn data demonstrating benefits of yoga, tai chi, food as medicine and mind-body modalities in the management of chronic pain
+- Discuss benefits of yoga, tai chi, food as medicine and mind-body modalities in the management of chronic pain.